Why Your Kid’s First Phone Should Be an Android

 Setup is super simple

-With an iPhone, on the other hand, monitoring is a bit more complicated, requiring program installation and daily phone backups.
+With an iPhone, on the other hand, monitoring is a bit more complicated, requiring program installation and regular phone backups.

-More coverage on the 3 most popular apps
+More coverage of the 3 most popular apps

 On Androids, Bark can more comprehensively monitor the popular trinity of teen and tween social media platforms — Snapchat, Instagram, and YouTube.